igearfs/SupportMonitoring/README.md

-## 🛠️ SupportMonitoring
+## ⚠️ PROTOTYPE - SupportMonitoring System 🛠️

+**This is an early-stage prototype.**
+Features, stability, and alerting mechanisms are actively under development and may change at any time.

+🚧 Use only in internal production environments — not HTTPS compliant at this stage.

 **SupportMonitoring** is a Django-based dashboard for tracking the status of TCP, API, and SFTP targets in real-time.
 It includes health checks and a Plotly-powered graph to visualize SFTP file activity.

 ## 🚀 Features